arnowelzel/timed-content/readme.txt

 == Installation ==

-**Note:** `XXX` refers to the current version release.

-= Automatic method =

-1. Click 'Add New' on the 'Plugins' page.
-1. Upload `timed-content-XXX.zip` using the file uploader on the page

-= Manual method =

-1. Unzip `timed-content-XXX.zip` and upload the `timed-content` folder to the `/wp-content/plugins/` directory
+1. Extract the contents of the package to the `/wp-content/plugins/timed-content` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-No "frequent" questions as of yet, but come ask away in the Support forum.
+No "frequent" questions yet.

 == Screenshots ==